Student listening at a Career Services event

 For Employers

-Why not hire someone who already has a head start?
-USF students and graduates are professional, prepared and passionate, a diverse body of students immersed in real world learning, social justice, global perspective and entrepreneurial action.
+USF students and graduates are professional, prepared, passionate, and diverse.
+They are immersed in real world learning, social justice, global perspective and entrepreneurial action.
 They are critical thinkers and exceptional doers, trademarks encouraged by our award winning faculty and Jesuit tradition.
 The perfect candidate for your job lives just up the street and is San Francisco savvy.

 Handshake